Joe Magarac

-Joe Magarac in an Armco Steel internal publication, 1964.
+Joe Magarac depicted working with molten steel in an Armco Steel internal publication, 1964.

 Joe Magarac (Note: /ˈmæɡəˌræk/ /sh/) is a pseudo-legendary American folk hero.
 Originally presented as oral folklore told by steelworkers in the city of Pittsburgh, since the 1950s he has been considered an example of pseudo-folklore.
 He is described as a superhuman steelworker who immigrated from Eastern Europe to western Pennsylvania, where he shaped steel with his bare hands and produced many times the output of a normal laborer.
 He is a popular symbol of Pittsburgh and its historic steel industry.

 Origin

 Joe Magarac's first attestation is in a 1931 Scribner's short story, "The Saga of Joe Magarac: Steelman," written by former Pittsburgh steelworker Owen Francis.
 The story, which is told in a contrived "Hunkie dialect," is presented as having originated at the turn of the 20th century, when Eastern European immigrants first came to work in Pittsburgh's steel mills.
 Francis claimed to have learned of Joe Magarac through working for many years alongside the "Hunkies"; retellings by later authors cite similar unprovable origins, casting doubt on Joe Magarac's existence before Francis's short story.

 The character is variously and non-exclusively theorized as having been a practical joke at Francis's expense, a contrivance drawing from the popularity of Paul Bunyan, or having originated among the steelworkers as a satire of overwork; the Croatian insult magarac, which immigrant steelworkers jokingly used to refer to an overworked person, lends support to the third hypothesis.
 Conversely, Richard Dorson stated bluntly that Magarac "was hatched in the fancy of Owen Francis," and Gilley and Burnett (1998), after surveying the character's history and reception, concluded that Magarac is "misfit for his context."

 In spite of his dubious origins, Joe Magarac took on a life of his own, diffusing through American popular culture in the 1930s through 1950s.
 Francis's story served as a foundation to which later storytellers added their own embellishments, leading to the oral modification of the Joe Magarac narrative during the 1930s.
 These oral narratives were conscious of the challenges faced by industrial laborers: one variant, collected by a Works Progress Administration folklorist, recounted Joe Magarac being asked by his co-workers to reduce his working hours, and to leave some of his work for other people.
 These pro-labor variants did not last long: by the 1940s they were overwhelmed and displaced by corporate and mass-media retellings, which hewed closer to Francis's original short story.
 These portrayed the character as an ideal immigrant laborer, and prominently cast his name—"Magarac"—as positively referring to his diligent and tireless work, much like that of a mule.